jyeharry/blog-preview-card/README.md

 I also took accessibility into consideration by using more semantic html tags and attributes such as the `aria-labelledby` attribute on the surrounding `<a>` around the card.

+I was about to submit my solution then I realised the challenge page mentions that the font size is different on the mobile design and that I should find a way to reduce the font size without using media queries.
+This is where I first used `clamp()`!

+To come up with the dynamic value (the second value in `clamp()`), I divided the mobile font size by the mobile screen width.
+So for example, the body text had to be 14px on mobile and the mobile screen size is 375px.
+So 14 / 375 = 0.0373.
+So the dynamic value I used in `clamp()` was 3.75vw.
+I'm not sure if this is the best way to come up with the value but it worked well enough for all the different text presets in this challenge.

 ### Useful resources

 - [developer.mozilla.org/](https://developer.mozilla.org/) - I mainly just used various pages on MDN.